pixelrider2000/Flans-API/README.md

 # Flans-API
-This API is meant for an easy connection between Bukkit/Spiggot plugins and Flans Mod.
+This API is meant for an easy connection between Bukkit/Spiggot plugins and Flans Mod, but it's still very experimental.